“A Voice for the Men Australia Forgot”

-- Although basic army training could be brutal and de-humanising, and notwithstanding that the rest of our army time was largely boring, settling back into civilian life was the hardest part of all.
+- Settling back into civilian life was, for many of us, the hardest part of all.
 No-one wanted to know about the Vietnam War or anything or anyone that had anything to do with it.
 We were certainly not welcomed back.
 In many cases, friends, girlfriends, careers, and community connections were irrevocably lost and Nashos’ lives were changed forever.
 Life had moved on without us.

-- The youngest Vietnam War Era Nasho is now 70 years old.
-DVA Gold Health Cards would provide the security that our medical bills would be covered as we now enter old age.
+- The youngest Vietnam War Era Nasho is now 71 years old.
+Obtaining medical and dental benefits would provide us with some security as we enter old age.
 The cost would not be exorbitant to the community.
 It would be considerably less than the cost of compensation which is regularly and consistently provided to other groups in the community who are adjudged as having being disadvantaged or otherwise treated unfairly.